Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

 Let $(L, \varphi) \in {\bf K}_G(X)$ be an invariant subspace of rational functions with the Kodaira map $\Phi_L: X \to \p(L^*)$.
-As usual let $Y_L \subset \p(L^*)$ denote the closure of the image of $\Phi_L$.
+Let $Y_L \subset \p(L^*)$ denote the closure of the image of the Kodaira map $\Phi_L$.
 It is a closed irreducible $G$-invariant subvariety of the projective space $\p(L^*)$ with homogeneous coordinate ring $A_L$.
 Let us assume that $Y_L$ is smooth.
-Fix a $K$-invariant inner product on $L^*$ where $K$ is a maximal compact subgroup of $K$.
-This induces a $K$-invariant symplectic structure on $\p(L^*)$ and hence on $Y_L$.
-One has: \begin{enumerate} \item With this symplectic structure, $Y_L$ is a Hamiltonian $K$-manifold. \item From the principle of {\it quantization commutes with reduction} it follows that this convex polytope coincides with $\Delta(A_L)$ (see \cite{G-S} and \cite{Brion2}). \end{enumerate} \end{Rem}
+Fix a $K$-invariant inner product on $L^*$ {where $K$ is a maximal compact subgroup of $G$}.
+This induces a $K$-invariant symplectic structure on $\p(L^*)$ and hence on $Y_L$. \begin{enumerate} \item With this symplectic structure, $Y_L$ is a Hamiltonian $K$-manifold. \item {From the principle} {\it quantization commutes with reduction} it follows that this convex polytope coincides with $\Delta(A_L)$ (see \cite{G-S} and \cite{Brion2}). {More precisely, the Kirwan polytope identifies with $\Delta(A_L)$ after taking the involution $\lambda \mapsto \lambda^*$, where $\lambda^* = -w_0 \lambda$.} \end{enumerate} \end{Rem}